Healthy flour is only to be had really if you have a grinder.

 Once that myelin is damaged nerve conduction is slowed causing multiple sclerosis.

-Use olive oil to reduce the omega 6, and eat fatty fish to increase the omega 3.
+Use olive oil to reduce the omega 6, and eat fatty fish to increase the omega 3; whilst much of the research about MS is confusing and contradictory, there's general agreement that less animal fat, and more plant fats is beneficial if you are suffering from MS.

 Eat bread made from 100% whole wheat flour that is rich in oleic acid, a large part of myelin; it's high in olive oil too.
 This olive bread recipe is a good way to start.